- What is a Progressive Web App?

 Thanks to their functionality as websites, they can be developed faster than native or web apps and deployed instantly.

 PWAs make it easy for developers to deploy and maintain the app and simultaneously it also seamlessly allows users to access all the features of a native app.
+Due to this, big brands are using PWA to improve their business.

 Technical components of a PWA